yaydede/Yigit_Aydede/index.md

 I am realy hoping that the book will be available before December 2022.
 A draft version of Tool Shed is availbale in my Github repo ...

-The first draft can be found here: https://yaydede.github.io/ToolShed/
+The first draft can be found here: [Tool Shed](https://yaydede.github.io/ToolShed/)

 ## Research Portal on Machine Learning for Social and Health Policies
 ***